nzlosh/err-stackstorm/docs/index.rst

 Welcome to err-stackstorm's documentation!
 ==========================================

-err-stackstorm is an unofficial community project to bring StackStorm ChatOps to Errbot.
+err-stackstorm is a community project to bring StackStorm ChatOps to Errbot.
+No commercial support is provided by StackStorm.

 .. toctree::
    :maxdepth: 2